 Unlike regular potatoes which grow underground, Karanda grows as a bulbil on perennial air potato vines and hence is also known as vine potatoes.

 The usual karanda is the size of a medium potato that fits into the palm like a golf ball.
+It is almost round and has a warty surface.

-It is almost round and has a warts-like surface.
-The peel is slightly tougher unlike regular potatoes and the inner flesh is more yellow-brown and grainy.
+The peel is slightly tougher, unlike regular potatoes, and the inner flesh is more yellow-brown and grainy.

 Taste Profile